[Updated: March 2019]

 - In the Layouts page click on ‘Add New’.
-Now name your new template, such as ‘404 Page’, and be sure to select ‘Layout’ as the Template Type.
+Now name your new template ‘404 Page’ (or anything else you like) and then select ‘Layout’ as the Template Type.

-- Now is the time to create your 404 page layout.
-You can design it however you like but here’s some things you may want to include: a ‘page not found’ heading, a search box, links to other useful pages on your site and a piece of text to tell your visitors that you couldn’t find the page they were looking for.
+- You can now create your 404 page layout using the Divi Builder.
+You can design it however you like but you may want to include: a ‘page not found’ heading, a search box, links to other useful pages on your site and a message to tell your visitors that you couldn’t find the page they were looking for.

 Side note: Talk about great timing.
 One of my favourite blogs, webdesignerdebot.com, just released a new post titled 5 ways to use 404 pages well.
 If you are feeling stuck for ideas about what to add to your 404 page then be sure to check it out.

-Once you’ve created your design be sure to save your layout and then move on to the next steps.
+Once you’ve created your design be sure to save/publsih your layout.

 2. Create A 404 Template In Your Child Theme.